Rufus For Real

 slow cooker mongolian beef with a green onion garnish

-• Try Pork Instead: A pork shoulder or butt turns just as tender and drinks up the sauce beautifully.
+• Try pork instead – Pork shoulder or butt becomes just as tender and flavorful.

-• Make It Gluten-Free: Use tamari or coconut aminos instead of soy sauce — both work perfectly.
+• Make it gluten-free – Use tamari or coconut aminos instead of soy sauce.

 Instant Pot Instructions